Carving is not only cutting.

 Q : How many hours does it take to create one piece?

 I cannot really answer to this because every time is different.
-Not having a design in mind, I don’t know if it will finish after a while or after having filled the whole paper.
-It also depends on the style of bas reliefs that are coming out, some style take more than others.
-And mainly, it’s related to the state of connection with the inner self: the best it is and the quickest it flows.
+Not having a design in mind, I don’t know at what point of my carving is the end and how long it will take.
+It also depends on the style of bas reliefs that come out: some style takes more than others.
+And mainly, it’s related to the state of connection with the inner self: the best it is, the quickest it flows.

 Q : How did you come upon this as your technique?